ijoseph/import_deprecator/README.md

 # `import_deprecator`

-This was motivated by the following issue: in a large codebase, it's common to use the `from some.long.chain.of.packages import some_function` [syntax](https://docs.python.org/3.10/reference/simple_stmts.html#import:~:text=from%20foo.bar%20import%20baz%20%20%20%20%23%20foo%2C%20foo.bar%2C%20and%20foo.bar.baz%20imported%2C%20foo.bar.baz%20bound%20as%20baz) to import `some_function`, as it's more ergonic than imply importing `some.long.chain.of.packages` and using this whole string each time the function is called, and also more straightforward than using the `as` syntax to create an alias of the same.
+This was motivated by the following issue: in a large code base, it's common to use the `from some.long.chain.of.packages import some_function` [syntax](https://docs.python.org/3.10/reference/simple_stmts.html#import:~:text=from%20foo.bar%20import%20baz%20%20%20%20%23%20foo%2C%20foo.bar%2C%20and%20foo.bar.baz%20imported%2C%20foo.bar.baz%20bound%20as%20baz) to import `some_function`, as it's more ergonomic than imply importing `some.long.chain.of.packages` and using this whole string each time the function is called, and also more straightforward than using the `as` syntax to create an alias of the same.

-Develoeprs/ maintainers of `some.long.chain.of.packages` might, of course, later want to refactor `some_function(...)` to be called `some_renamed_function`.
+Developers/ maintainers of `some.long.chain.of.packages` might, of course, later want to refactor `some_function(...)` to be called `some_renamed_function`.

 This presents an issue for the callers of `some_function`, who now must change all their imports (and calls) accordingly.